 Each student room is also furnished with Internet access.
 Students must provide an ethernet cord to hook their computer up to the internet in their student room.

 Can freshmen have cars?

-Yes -- you will need to get a hang tag from Campus Police (5555) in order to park in the University's lots.
+Yes -- you will need to get a parking sticker from Campus Police (5555) in order to park in the University's lots.
+Contact them for information.

 What if my roommate and I do not get along?

 If there is a roommate conflict please contact your residence hall coordinator so that they can assist you in resolving the problem.
-In some cases a room change may need to be made.
+In some cases a room change may be needed.

 Which halls are coed?

-Vigo, Clark, Godare and Morris are co-ed.
+Vigo, Clark, Ebner, Godare and Morris are co-ed.
 Harrison is all male and Vanderburgh is all female.

 What are the room dimensions?